-Continuing education for nurses supports the growth and development of medical professionals at all levels and areas of expertise.
-Nurses already have a bachelor’s or advanced degree, but continuing education for nursing insures that the learning doesn’t end.
+Continuing education guide for nurses includes annual continuing education requirements for licensed nurses.
+This CE for nurses supports the growth and development of medical professionals at all levels and areas of expertise.
+Nurses already have a bachelor’s or advanced degree, but continuing education in nursing ensures that the learning doesn’t end.
 That level of continuing education for nurse practitioners is important because nurses have the specific task and responsibility of saving lives every day.

-Nurses learned how to save lives in their nursing program, and they’ve proven their knowledge on a daily basis.
-Nursing is never one of those jobs where the learning ever really ends, though.
+Nurses learned how to save lives in their nursing program, and they’ve proven their knowledge daily.
+However, nursing is never one of those jobs where the learning ends.
 Nurses need continuing knowledge and understanding of how to recognize and treat patients.
-It’s essential and important when they take those skills and increased understanding with them into the “real world.”
-They really can turn it into an ability to improve the quality of care as well as outcomes.
+It’s essential when they take those skills and increase understanding with them into the “real world.”
+They can turn it into an ability to improve the quality of care and outcomes.

 Why Do Nurses Need Continuing Education?

-In most states, continuing education for nurses requirements include the number of unit hours, but there may also be specific required courses or topics like pain management or infection control, as well as domestic violence or child abuse identification.
-Organized learning experience is designed to change attitudes, raise awareness, and improve the quality of health care for patients.
+In most states, continuing education requirements include the number of unit hours.
+Still, there may also be specific required courses or topics like pain management or infection control, as well as domestic violence or child abuse identification.
+An organized learning experience can change attitudes, raise awareness, and improve patients’ quality of health care.

-With continuing education requirements for nurses, they are encouraged to continue their education, and also to deepen their understanding in areas of specialization.
+Continuing education requirements encourage nurses to continue their education and deepen their understanding in areas of specialization.
 Specialized knowledge helps to prepare nurses for whatever they may face in day-to-day patient care, but it can also help them achieve career goals for advancement or better rotations.

 Continuing education for nurses also allows them to dig deeper into areas of particular importance to the patient, including mental health concerns, care options, and disease prevention.
-The continuing education for nurses training and learning typically must be earned and counted toward a specific renewal period, which also means that nurses are encouraged and required to pursue ongoing education throughout the years.
+CE nurse training and learning is earned and count toward a specific renewal period.
+So, nurses pursue ongoing education throughout the years.
 Some coursework may be part of a peer review process as well.

 What are CEUs?

 So, then, what are CEUs for nurses?
-The key to finding continuing education units for nurses is to find programs that are accredited and approved.
-While other coursework might be educational, useful, or even enlightening, they do not meet the standards required to count as a continuing education unit for nurses.
-The coursework or activity must be specifically related to nursing, but it also must be offered by an accredited source to be viable as a fulfillment of the CEU requirement.
+The key to finding continuing education units for nurses is to find accredited and approved programs.
+While other coursework might be educational, helpful, or even enlightening, they do not meet the standards required to be a continuing education unit for nurses.
+The coursework or activity must relate to nursing, but it also must be from an accredited source to be viable as a fulfillment of the CEU requirement.

 Where Can I Get CEUs?

-The task of finding continuing education units (CEUs) for nursing may not be as difficult as it first appeared.
-To count as continuing education (CE), an approved CE provider must administer the course or activity, but that can be fairly commonplace in certain settings.
+Finding continuing education units (CEUs) for nursing may not be as difficult as it first appeared.
+To count as continuing education (CE), an approved CE provider must administer the course or activity, which can be commonplace in specific settings.
 Colleges or universities are often the best and easiest examples of sources for CEUs, particularly if the school has a nursing program.

 Nurses can also earn continuing education for nursing from courses outside normal college coursework.
 They might be called camps, conferences, or certificate programs.
 Nurses can earn credit for planned and supervised experiences in a clinical setting as well.
 CEU-accredited conference or lecture series experiences are sometimes part of retreats where a nurse can get away for a brief period of intensive training.
 There are hundreds of options to chose from.